-Details of income and direct expenses relating to rental income from investment properties are shown in note 12 a) Auditors' Remuneration
+Details of income and direct expenses relating to rental income from investment properties are shown in note 12.

-Revenue includes £2.0 million received from the Government under the Est Out to Help Out Scheme.
+Revenue includes £2.0 million received from the Government under the Eat Out to Help Out Scheme.
 Following the sale of the Fuller's Beer Business to Asahi Europe Ltd, the Group entered into a TSA to provide certain services to facilitate the successful separation of the two companies.
-This included finance, IT and payroll services.
-The TSA was completed during the financial year on 27 April 2020.
+This included finance, IT and payroll services, The TSA was completed during the financial year on 27 April 2020.

-1 Variable lease payments are dependent on turnover levels.
-2 Grant income is amounts received from the Government to support businesses throughout the pandemic that were eligible depending on their rateable value.
+2. Grant income is amounts received from the Government to support businesses throughout the pandemic that were eligible depending on their rateable value.